aqthegreat/cspb2270finalproject/README.md

 (Change from proposal which suggested using arrays of fixed lengths.)

 Using a vector, we can load all of the signal reports in a CSV file to a dynamically-sized vector and search that vector as needed.
-Originally in the proposal, I was attempting to manage memory usage more, but that's not necessary.
-The servers and computers running this program have plenty of memory.
+Originally in the proposal, I was attempting to manage memory consumption, but that's not necessary.
+The computers and servers running this program have plenty of memory.
 The vector will be split into 2 separate new vectors, one per cat, to then create a position and path.

 **Data structures:**

 Beacon_structure:
 - macName (MAC address as string) Per tracker ID is the MAC address of the tracker
-- timestamp (integer in nanoseconds)
+- timestamp (integer in seconds)
 - rxid (string) Receiver ID
 - rssi (integer in dBm) Received Signal Strength